 How to make Easter grass with paper

 Hey all!
-Really excited to share this simple craft that Ramona and I did last Easter.
+Really excited to share this simple craft that R and I did last Easter.
 If you grew up in the 80s or 90s, you probably remember the absolutely awful plastic Easter grass that got everywhere.